 Matching 20 brand leaders of tomorrow with world-class thinkers and cutting-edge makers via reading, debate, imaginative coursework, a mentoring programme and three fully immersive modules: Level Set, Skill Set and Mind Set.

-Hosted across four virtual classroom sessions, this module shapes the ‘level set’ discussion around our three key areas of focus: brand, business and brain.
+This module shapes the ‘level set’ discussion around our three key areas of focus: brand, business and brain.
+It will also include a writing workshop and a book club discussion.

-Every session on the Diploma is ultimately about BRAND, but in the first two virtual classrooms we will focus on the core fundamentals of ‘what is a brand’ - and perhaps more critically, ‘what do we need a brand to do’, from Stephen King through to your own thinking.
+Every session on the Diploma is ultimately about Brand, but in this first session we will focus on the core fundamentals of ‘what is a brand’ - and perhaps more critically, ‘what do we need a brand to do’, from Stephen King through to your own thinking.

 Combining frameworks and theories with practical, working examples, we will explore brand theory, strategy and positioning to develop a deeper understanding of how brands work within a communications and business context.

-The third virtual classroom will explore how brands and related intangible assets impact the value of businesses before taking a deeper dive into how finance and the City views and values brands.
+This session will kick off with an exploration of how brands and related intangible assets impact the value of businesses before taking a deeper dive into how finance and the City views and values brands.

-This final virtual classroom focuses on the fundamentals of human behaviour in relation to brands, with the sharpest minds on the matter in our industry sharing their core thinking, debunking myths and pushing us all to consider the implications of this knowledge for modern brand building and business.
+This session focuses on the fundamentals of human behaviour in relation to brands, with the sharpest minds on the matter in our industry sharing their core thinking, debunking myths and pushing us all to consider the implications of this knowledge for modern brand building and business.

-Hosted across two virtual classroom sessions, module 3 provides candidates with frameworks, perspectives and viewpoints that they may not have been exposed to previously.
-These will be centred on innovation, ethics, diversity and culture.
+Module 3 will provide you with frameworks, perspectives and viewpoints that you may not have been exposed to previously.
+These will be centered on innovation, ethics, sustainability, diversity and culture.

 The ability to navigate, formulate and assimilate your way to your own opinions and perspectives is not the full picture; you need to be able to articulate your thinking.